nca45/Check-In-Server/README.md

 **For Admin**

 The admin will be able to log into the `admin login` fields.
-Upon logging in, the admin will be taken to a landing page where a `check-in ID` can be entered.
+Upon logging in, the admin will be taken to a landing page where a `Check-In ID` can be entered.
 The admin can either

 - Start the check-in process
 - View all users who have checked into that particular check-in ID